Lifestyle

 How Physical Activity Supports a Healthy Gut

-While physical activity can be simple in nature, the effects that it has on the body are pretty complex.
-Notably, regular movement and exercise can impact the health of your gut.
+While physical activity can be simple in nature, its effects on the body are complex and far-reaching.
+Notably, regular movement and exercise can significantly impact the health of your gut.

-Athletes and physically active people have significant differences in the composition of their gut bacteria compared to sedentary adults.
-Multiple studies find that active people have a greater diversity of gut bacteria and a greater abundance of beneficial bacteria in the gut overall.
+Athletes and physically active people have significantly different gut bacteria compositions compared to sedentary adults.
+Multiple studies find that active people have a greater diversity of gut bacteria and a greater abundance of beneficial bacteria overall.

 The gut bacteria of these athletes and active individuals may also be impacted by other changes that often accompany exercising – changes in diet, physical adaptations to exercise, and greater exposure to the outdoors.1